๐ History & Innovation

 Key Takeaways

-- Rhesus typing has evolved from simple slide tests to sophisticated molecular analysis
+- Rhesus typing has progressed from simple slide tests to molecular analysis

 - Each technological advance has improved accuracy and saved lives